 Know Your Customer

 Sometimes your customer is a business, the B2B advertising space.
 Decisions about buying airplanes, selecting a piece of commercial kitchen equipment, and choosing the vendor for your employees' health insurance are still made by people.
 Large decisions like those are seldom made by one person.
 Those are made by a committee of leaders in a company, often an executive board.
 You have to build a strong case, present lots of data in a way that is easily understood, and speak to their needs.

 B2C is the more common but far less standard world of advertising.
 Your target customer might be a working mother of two who is choosing dinner options to feed her family.
 Your customer might be a teenager picking out potato chips, a burrito or gum.
 To create successful, result-producing advertising you must convince or provoke the customers into action.
 The better your information about what the customers want, or will want once you've amazed them with an unexpected delight, the better your chances of winning the sale.

 My Creative Direction

 I've always been considered creative.
-My mind constantly flits here and there, matching up good metaphors and referencing unexpected connections.
-I realized that as my knowledge of business grew, my ideas also became more valuable.
+My mind constantly flits here and there, matching up good metaphors and uncovering unexpected connections.
+I realized that as my knowledge of business grew, my ideas became more valuable.
 My percentage of ideas that made it through client approval to become final advertising, increased a great deal during this maturing stage.
 It is satisfying to hear that your work has won awards.
 It is far more rewarding to hear that your work increased conversion, got your customer good results!
 Leading creative teams is also not only aligning one interesting metaphor, it is an iterative process of generating many solid solutions and then testing them, first internally and then out in the market.
 Some will fail, others will bear fruit.
 The best work seldom comes from the initial concept.
 It emerged from unexpected twists along the journey, as long as the team operates as it should with strong trust and generosity.